After Party

 It begins with the election party Annie’s Dad threw in 1997, and reimagines possible parties from the past, present and future, all scored by a live DJ.

-It's a show about late nights, early mornings, zoom seshes, party politics and men who let you down.
+It's a show about late nights, early mornings, sesh politics and men who let you down.
 It's about Britpop, Brexit, broken promises and 7am break downs.
-It's about Tony Blair and all of our Dads.
+It's about Kier Starmer and all of our Dads.

 What comes after the party, and what comes after that?
 You know what they say, things can only get worse...

 After the Party was Hacks’ first fully funded project, and was supported by Creative Scotland, Tramway, CCA and Platform.
-Created during 2021, it premiered at Camden People’s Theatre 2021 Sprint Festival.
+Created during 2021, it premiered at Camden People’s Theatre 2021 Sprint Festival, and sold out performance at Tramway (2023) and Tron Theatre (2024) and Summerhall (2024.)

 After the After Party